robbrucks/AltairDuino-How-To/Basics.md

       Type `NEW` and press `ENTER` to clear the progrm memory Set switches A15 thru A8 to zero (down)
-      Set switches A7 thru A0 to the binary number for the program, in this example `00 101 111` for Wumpus Press AUX2 down to load the program into memory; you will see the program typed into Basic on your terminal screen Type `RUN` and press `ENTER` to run Wumpus
+      Set switches A7 thru A0 to the binary number for the program, in this example `00 101 111` for Wumpus Press AUX2 down to load the program into memory; you will see the program loaded into Basic on your terminal screen Type `RUN` and press `ENTER` to run Wumpus